No recent searches!

 • LUNCH & DINNER:

-Lunch and Dinner while you are in Kathmandu, Pokhara and in trekking days
+Lunch and Dinner while you are in Kathmandu, Pokhara and all meals in trekking days

 • HOTEL UPGRADE AND ADD-ON: